zacjszewczyk/zacjszewczyk.github.io/README.md

 ## Installation

 Because First Crack has no dependencies, installation is a breeze: just clone the repository.
+Open a shell and type the following two commands:

 ```
 $ git clone https://github.com/zacjszewczyk/FirstCrack.git